abdullahparvaiz07/Asad-sAIPF/README.md

 # Personal Portfolio

-A cinematic, interactive portfolio website designed to showcase my expertise in AI engineering, intelligent automation, full-stack development, and immersive digital experiences.
+A cinematic, interactive portfolio website designed to showcase  expertise in AI engineering, intelligent automation, full-stack development, and immersive digital experiences.

 Built with a focus on bold visual storytelling, smooth motion, interactive interfaces, and modern web technologies.